-• Investing nearly $100 million to build new and renovate existing Cherokee Nation health care facilities to provide the best care possible for tribal citizens.
+• Investing nearly $100 million to build new & renovate existing Cherokee Nation health care facilities to provide the best care possible for tribal citizens.

-• Operating the largest tribal health system in the United States, including a 58-bed hospital, eight outpatient facilities with medical, dental, vision and other health care services.
+• Operating the largest tribal health system in the United States, including a 58-bed hospital, eight outpatient facilities with medical, dental, vision & other health care services.

-• Supporting Head Start, early childhood classrooms, Sequoyah Schools for grades 7-12 and Cherokee language revitalization programs.
+• Supporting Head Start, early childhood classrooms, Sequoyah Schools for grades 7-12 & Cherokee language revitalization programs.

 • Providing thousands of higher education scholarships in the past decade.